splorp/npds-tracker-server/readme.md

 Edit ```npdstracker.ini``` and change any settings you see fit.

-Pay attention to the log settings - NPDS Tracker Server logs are rather verbose and can become quite large over time.
+Pay attention to the log settings - tracker logs are rather verbose and can become quite large over time.
 You can turn off the logging once you are sure that your server is configured properly.
 You can also add any tracker servers that you want to share records with.

 Start the server at the command line: